ibm-cloud-architecture/refarch-kc-container-ms/tools/README.md

 # Tools

-See explanation for the predictive maintainence in [this note](http://https://ibm-cloud-architecture.github.io/refarch-kc-container-ms/metrics/#data-set)
+See explanation for the predictive maintenance in [this note](http://https://ibm-cloud-architecture.github.io/refarch-kc-container-ms/metrics/#data-set)

 ## Generate data as file with the simulator